Chewhern/PriSecFileStorageClientApplication/Releases/README.md

 (Choose the RunApps RunTime with either web/offline installer).

 ### For versions starting from 0.0.5 and after 0.0.5
-Try to run the application's exe, if you can't run the application's exe, then try to run the setup in this folder.
+Try to run the application's exe, if you can't run the application's exe, proceed with the instructions below and don't run the setup.exe

 If you can't open the setup in this folder, then go to this link and install the required components. https://dotnet.microsoft.com/download/dotnet/5.0